Fighting the Extension of the RPO

 If the court does not digitally record the hearing, then be sure to bring a court reporter to the hearing.
 Without a transcript of what occurred, you will have no way to appeal to a higher court any substantive or procedural mistakes made by the trial court.

 Attorneys to Fight the Extention of the RPO in Florida

 The attorneys at the Sammis Law Firm can help you contest the petition for a risk probation order.
 We can also help you fight the extension of a risk protection order at the end of the 12 month period.

 You don’t have to wait.
 We can help you file a motion to vacate the RPO before the 12 month period has expired.

 We are experienced fighting false or exaggerated accusations in a protective order hearing throughout the greater Tampa Bay area.
 We have offices in downtown Tampa in Hillsborough County and New Port Richey in Pasco County.

-Our attorneys also represent clients throughout the surrounding areas in St. Petersburg or Clearwater in Pinellas County, Brooksville in Hernando County, and Winter Haven and Bartow in Polk County, FL.
+Our attorneys also represent clients throughout the surrounding areas in St. Petersburg or Clearwater in Pinellas County, Brooksville in Hernando County, Winter Haven and Bartow in Polk County, and Bradenton in Manatee County, FL.

 Call (813) 250-0500.

 Requirements for Extending the Risk Protection Order in Florida

 In determining whether to extend a risk protection order issued under this section, the court may consider all relevant evidence.